dalenewman/Cfg-NET/Articles/Autofac.md

 ### An IReader, an IParser, an IValidator, and an ILogger

 It's worthwhile to take this one step further and demonstrate implementing everything.
+We'll have to change our `DatabaseAdmin` constructor to take all the parameters and pass them through to the base constructor.
+Then we'll need to *new up* all of them and pass them in.

 ```csharp
 public class DatabaseAdmin : CfgNode {